From Task to Tutorial: An Automated GUI Framework for Excel Tutorial Document and Video Creation: Experiments

 \subsubsection{Human Evaluation}

-For the human evaluation, we recruited 10 people with different level of experience in Excel to independently assess the automatically generated tutorials.
+For the human evaluation, we recruited 10 participants with diverse levels of Excel experience via online platforms, all of whom were unaffiliated with the project, to independently evaluate the automatically generated tutorials.
 From the full set of generated tutorials, we selected a representative sample of 50 tasks.
-To ensure diversity among the selected cases, we ensure that the 50 tasks that covers all operation categories and target object categories by reject sampling.
+To achieve diversity among the selected cases, we ensure that the 50 tasks cover all operation categories and target object categories through rejection sampling.
 In total, we evaluate the Excel tutorial documents and videos generated by the three best-performing LLMs (GPT-4.1, GPT-o3, GPT-5), covering a total of 300 tutorials (150 tutorial documents and 150 videos).

 We ensure each tutorial is rated by at least 2 evaluators independently.
-The result was calculated as the average of the two evaluators’ ratings.
+The final score was calculated as the average of the two evaluators’ ratings.
 Participants were instructed to rate the assigned cases based on the criteria in ~\autoref{sec:eval_metrics}, using a 5-point Likert scale with explicit descriptions for each score.
 The average ratings for each case were used as the final evaluation result.

-In addition, participants were asked to complete an open-ended questionnaire designed to capture background information and subjective feedback, including: (1) basic demographic and background information, such as age, years of Excel usage, and self-reported proficiency level; (2) perceptions of the strengths and weaknesses of the automatically generated instructional documents and videos; (3) comparative evaluations of the automatically generated content against expert-authored materials.
+In addition, participants were asked to complete an open-ended questionnaire designed to capture background information and subjective feedback, including: (1) basic demographic and background information, such as age, years of Excel usage, and self-reported proficiency level; (2) perceptions of the strengths and weaknesses of the automatically generated instructional documents and videos; (3) we conducted comparative evaluations of the automatically generated content against expert-authored materials, {where we provided both types of tutorials for the same 20 tasks and asked participants to compare them during actual use.
 The responses to this questionnaire provide complementary qualitative insights into participants’ perceptions, thereby informing future improvements to the automatic content generation system.